nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. The software should be portable.
 Moving from one device to another should not create any problems as long as it is on a _mainstream OS_ with Java `11` or above installed.
 3. Each command should be executed within 1 second.
 4. Should be able to hold up to 10000 orders without a noticeable sluggishness in performance for typical usage.
-5. Should be able to hold up to 100 items without a noticeable sluggishness in performance for typical usage.
+5. Should be able to hold up to 100 inventoryItems without a noticeable sluggishness in performance for typical usage.
 6. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

 ### Glossary